Jiganesh/Python/Interview Experiences/InfyInterviewExperience.md

 He refactored Question and asked How a Rock and a Ball can be detected ?
 I went on with Raspberry pi and pi Camera Module told I would use Open CV and Image Processing.
 (For me that was Satisfactory)
-(I have some smart friends, every technology I know they taugth me.
-I learnt nothing in my school and college, Self Study is looob)
+(I have some smart friends, every technology I know they taugth me.I learnt nothing in my school and college Self Stufy is looob)

 About my Internship as I worked as Quality Control and also as a DEVELOPER he asked me which you like the most.
 Definitely I told my work as QCE and as DEVELOPER I get to learn more at my own pace and all that fluff stuff